VTwin90/UN-PERFECT-DATE/README.md

 #### Game:
 * Moved characters to the center, and further in the front.
 * No arrow on text-box.
+* No name tags on characters.
+* Changed street background to a larger image.
+* Changed scenes from 3 to 2.
 * Moved buttons further down on layout to get more background image for atmosphere experience.
 * Changed layout on mobile animation, and some design.
 As well as having it more on the top corner on bigger devices.
 Also having a continue button so users get a choice to see the full animation or skip it.